How EEA Nationals Can Obtain British Citizenship Before Brexit

 What is the difference between permanent residence and a Permanent Residence Card?

 As is often the case, things can get confusing when it comes to government rules relating to immigration.
-All EEA nationals who have lived in the UK and exercised Treaty rights for at least five years automatically have permanent residence.
+All EEA nationals who have lived in the UK and exercised Treaty rights for at least five years automatically have a permanent residence.
 To be exercising you Treaty rights, you must be:

 - a student